godotengine/awesome-godot/README.md

 *Non-game Open source projects made with Godot (tools/utilities).*

+#### Godot 4.0

+- [Clipboard Narrator](https://github.com/lesleyrs/clipboard-narrator) - Turn any web page into an audiobook, works in the background on desktop!

 #### Godot 3.2+

 - [Arrow](https://github.com/mhgolkar/Arrow) - A tool to design game narratives with nodes.